-Notice savers are a fairly new savings product before offered by a few banks in Australia.
-These accounts provide Australians with an alternative to the term deposit.
-Rather than choosing how many months you would like your money to be in the account, you choose how long of a notice to provide the bank and they release your funds when you say so.
-Although not as easily accessible as what you get with an on call savings account, you do get more flexibility than with a term deposit.
+Notice savers are a relatively new banking product offered by some Australian banks.
+They allow you to earn interest on your savings in a similar way to term deposits, but with a small difference.
+Rather than keeping your money "locked away" for a specified term, notice savers let you pick how much notice to provide a bank before they release your funds.
+Although not as easily accessible as what you get with an at-call savings account, you do get more flexibility than with a term deposit.

 How does a notice saver work?

-Notice savers for personal use are offered at three different tiers, 31 day, 60 day and 90 day, with the rate of return increasing as you increase the terms.
-If you want to access your savings after the account has been activated, you give the bank ‘notice’ and they will release the money in the time frame that you chose.
+Notice savers for personal use are offered at three different tiers: 31 day, 60 day and 90 day.
+The rate of return also increases as you increase the terms.
+If you want to access your savings after the account has been activated, you give the bank notice and they will release the money in the time frame that you choose.

 How do I compare notice savers?